Coollaitar/Clamp-Assignment/README.md

 ## Step 5 👉🏻

-1. This loop decodes the result returned from contract.
+1. Create a loop that decodes the result returned from contract, basically traverse till calls **length**.

 2. In each iteration of the loop, **encodedResult** is assigned the next 32 bytes (**Here 32 bytes means token prices**).